Feng-Jay/Feng-Jay.github.io/_posts/2199-01-01-future-post.md

 ---
 title: 'Future Blog Post'
-date: 2199-01-01
+date: 2022-05-11
-permalink: /posts/2012/08/blog-post-4/
+# permalink: /posts/2012/08/blog-post-4/
 tags:
-  - cool posts
-  - category1
-  - category2
+  - announcement
 ---

-This post will show up by default.
-To disable scheduling of future posts, edit `config.yml` and set `future: false`.
+Hello, this is my new website.
+So, there is no blogs.
+You can go to [My CSDN](https://blog.csdn.net/qq_46088286?spm=1000.2115.3001.5343) or [my previous site](http://ffhw.site/) to read.

+In the following days, I will transfer some blogs, and writing something new.